School of Medicine

 Professor of Pediatrics (Hematology/Oncology) and of Medicine

-Current Research and Scholarly InterestsRecent clinical studies, by us and others, have demonstrated unequivocally that T cell based immunotherapy can eradicate cancers resistant to all other available therapies.
+Current Research and Scholarly InterestsRecent clinical studies, by us and others, have demonstrated that T cell based immunotherapy can eradicate cancers resistant to all other available therapies.
 Our program is focused on using genetically engineered T cells to treat cancer.
-We link the bench with the bedside, developing novel therapies for early phase testing in clinical trials, as well as conducting intensive studies on clinical samples obtained from patients treated on immunotherapy trials.
+We link the bench with the bedside, developing novel therapies for early phase testing in clinical trials, will simultaneously conducting intensive studies on clinical samples obtained from patients treated on immunotherapy trials.

 Professor (Research) of Microbiology and Immunology